Teaching in the Time of COVID-19

 Digital Accessibility: How Schools and Teachers Can Support Students with Disabilities in Remote Learning

 Alise Crossland discusses actionable steps and resources for both teachers and education leaders to improve the accessibility of remote learning activities for students with disabilities.
+Listen to our podcast: Meeting the Needs of Students with Disabilities During COVID-19.

 Watch the recording of this webinar, hosted by the Regional Educational Laboratory (REL) Midwest and the Region 9 Comprehensive Center, which highlights strategies for effectively teaching K-12 students in a virtual setting.